sftpplus/sftpplus-docker/README.rst

 You can also include the contents of the certificates and keys in the configuration file.

-The default configuration will enable a number of supported protocols and expose all the ports they require.
+The default configuration only enables a number of supported protocols, exposing their required ports.
 You might want to disable / remove some of the services, or map them to different ports.